ehudreiter/accuracySharedTask/README.md

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020
 * 1 March 2021: Deadline for notifying us that you intend to participate in the shared task (please email   e.reiter@abdn.ac.uk )
+* 31 March 2021: Evaluation script to be realeased.
 * 15 June 2021: Submission of techniques (metrics and protocols).
 We will release the test set (without annotations), and ask participants to try their techniques on the test set and give us results within 2 weeks.
 We will compare the results against our gold-standard human annotations of inaccuracies, and compute recall and precision statistics.
 * 1 August 2021: Results announced
 * 20-24 Sept 2021: Presentation of shared task at INLG 2021 (https://inlg2021.github.io/)